James K. Freericks: MOOC, Quantum Mechanics for Everyone

 In 2017, he released the MOOC Quantum Mechanics for Everyone.
 He teaches the ideas behind superposition, measurement, entanglement, complementarity, and tagging (a reversible way to create entangled states).
 The class is based on the ideas of theoretical physicists Richard Feynman and Daniel Styer, and requires no more advanced math or physics than what is covered at the high school level.
 It was a finalist for the 2018 edX award.
 It is ranked number 3 in the top 250 MOOCs of all time by class central.
 Freericks has taught over 60,000 students through the MOOC.
 He has two other MOOCs---one on mathematical methods and one on quantum mechanics—both college-level courses closely paralleling his offerings at Georgetown University.
 He teaches them annually, and the math methods course was a finalist for the 2023 edX award for innovation in online teaching.

 Book, Quantum Mechanics Done Right

 After the first cohort of students took the MOOC "Quantum Mechanics for Everyone," there was demand for more materials.
 From a physics colleague, Wes Mathews, Freericks learned about the Schroedinger factorization method and how quantum mechanics can be taught with a more algebraic focus rather than a differential equation approach.
-His book Quantum Mechanics Done Right: The Shortest Path from Novice to Researcher, will appear in 2025.
+His book Quantum Mechanics Done Right: The Shortest Path from Novice to Researcher, appeared July 21, 2026.
+The electronic version is open-access, and free to download here.
 Freericks focuses on conceptual ideas and quantum reasoning first (as discussed in the first four modules of his MOOC), before developing conventional topics in quantum mechanics using unconventional methods.
 Freericks developed these materials with undergraduates, high school students, and citizen scientists, publishing multiple papers on these topics for the book.